WicksGroup/pyhy/README.md

 automating the tedious parts of the most common uses including creating input files, running the simulation, organizing the outputs, visualizing the inputs and outputs, and fitting Hyades velocities to experimental measurements.

-Some aspects of Hyades were deliberately left out, and the user does not have control over every aspect of the inputs and outputs.
+Some aspects of Hyades were deliberately left out, and the user does not have control over every aspect of Hyades inputs and outputs.
-This repository is supposed to make the basics very easy, not to completely replace the Hyades command line interface.
+This repository is supposed to make the basics very easy, not completely replace the Hyades command line interface.

 This repository should work on all operating systems, but was tested on a MacOS installation of Hyades.
 This repository assumes the user has familiarity with Hyades simulations and basic terminal usage.
 Little to no Python knowledge is required.

+Developed by Connor Krill (ckrill1@jh.edu) under the Wicks Lab at Johns Hopkins University.

-First Published: Month , Year
+First Published: December 2021
-Last Updated: Month, Year
+Last Updated: December 2021

 ___
 # GUIs for: